Mkv47/Reaction-Time-Website/README.md

 # Reaction Time Website

 A browser-based game designed to measure and improve your reaction time.
-Built with HTML, CSS, and JavaScript, this application provides immediate feedback and tracks your best scores.
+Built with HTML, CSS, and JavaScript, this application provides immediate feedback.

 ## Features